Trial resuming for 4 men accused of Michigan governor plot - KTVZ

 Trial resuming for 4 men accused of Michigan governor plot

 GRAND RAPIDS, Mich.
-(AP) — The trial of four men charged with planning to kidnap Michigan Gov. Gretchen Whitmer will resume Thursday after a three-day break because of a COVID-19 case.
+(AP) — The trial of four men charged with planning to kidnap Michigan Gov. Gretchen Whitmer is resuming after a three-day break because of a COVID-19 case.
 A judge says there have been “no further complications.”
-The trial was suspended because the virus had struck a key participant, who hasn’t been publicly identified.
+The trial, which resumes Thursday, was suspended because the virus had struck a key participant, who hasn’t been publicly identified.
 Masks are optional for everyone in court.
 Only one prosecutor and one juror wore a mask last week.
 Adam Fox, Barry Croft Jr., Daniel Harris and Brandon Caserta are charged with conspiracy.
 Prosecutors say they turned their anger toward government in 2020 into a plot to kidnap Whitmer because of the restrictions she imposed during the early months of the pandemic.

 Comments